redrabbit/git.limo/guides/Getting Started.md

 >
 > [Erlang documentation - NIFs](http://erlang.org/doc/tutorial/nif.html)

-Altough in the previous example we have directly called low-level Git functions, most of the time `GitGud.Repo` provides a better entry-point to work with Git objects.
+Altough in the previous example we have directly called low-level Git functions, most of the time `GitRekt.GitAgent` provides a better entry-point to work with Git objects.

 Let's rewrite the last example using high-level Git helper modules: